IBM/protect-webapp-using-runtime-container-security/README.md

    * Pattern name - forbidden.uploads.folder.accessed
    * Regex pattern - GET.*/hackable/uploads.*HTTP

- At this place, you have defined some DLP sensors.
-To see them in-action, we need to apply these sensors to the group.
+ Till now, you have defined the required DLP sensors.
+To see them in-action, you need to apply these sensors to the DVWA-service.

 **Add DLP sensors to the application group**

   Let us add the sensors to monitor the web application for attacks.
 Select `Policy` on the left menu and select `Groups`.
-Select the group for the DWVA application as shown below.
-Select the `DLP` tab amd click on the `Edit` icon.
+Filter for the DWVA application as shown below.
+Select the `DLP` tab and click on the `Edit` icon.

   ![opengrp](./images/open_dlp.png)